Frequently Asked Fall Fest Questions

 How long will it take to go through the maze?

 As long as you want!
 If you’re especially good at figuring out the maze or reading the maze maps, you can speed right through the game.
 If you are playing the maze game without the map, it can take up to two hours.
 We recommend that you plan on spending as much time in the maze as you’d like.
-Farm Scene Investigation and Farms Scene Tracks will take significantly less time to complete.
+Farm Scene Monster Mystery and Farms Scene Tracks will take significantly less time to complete.

 Is the maze open at night?

 Yes, all you need is a flashlight.
-Flashlights are available for purchase if you forget yours.

 Is the maze haunted?